arjunmann73/Intelligent-Targetting-QLearning/README.md

 upon.

 # Creating Environment
 Blob class (blob.py) defines the environment.
 The environment consists of 3 blobs: Food (Green), User (Blue) and Enemy (Red).
 The goal state is when the user is able to reach the food blob.
 We utilise q learning to solve such a task.
 There are 4 defined actions in this environment, which are the diagonal direction movements.
+These directions can be thought of as the moves of a knight in chess.

 <img src="https://github.com/arjunmann73/intelligent-targetting-qlearning/blob/master/assets/env.png" width="400" height="400" />